Waltham High School

 Waltham High School is a public high school in Waltham, Massachusetts, United States.

-Founded in 1849, it is among the oldest public secondary schools in the Commonwealth and the only high school in the Waltham Public Schools district.
+Founded in 1849, it is among the oldest public secondary schools in the Commonwealth and one of two high schools in the Waltham Public Schools district.

 History

 1849 – 1903: first campus

 City voters authorized a dedicated high‑school building in 1849; the brick structure at Church and School Streets served students for more than fifty years.

 1902 – 1969: second campus (55 School St.)

 A Classical‑Revival/Romanesque building—designed by Samuel Patch and Robert Glancey—opened in 1902 and was expanded in the 1920s.
 It housed Waltham High until September 1969, then Central Junior High, and since 2003 has formed the historic façade of John W. McDevitt Middle School.
 The original portion was listed on the National Register of Historic Places in 1989.

 1969 – 2024: third campus (617 Lexington St.)

 The third incarnation, opened in 1969, comprised 265,000 sq ft of vocational shops, science wings, and a 1,000‑seat auditorium.
 Accreditation concerns and aging systems placed the school on NEASC warning in 2005, spurring replacement planning.